Adultery has three victims: The person betrayed, the cheater, and bystanders.

 Regarding your children, they will feel as if their life has collapsed.
 Depending on their ages and how much they know will determine how far they fall and whether or not they will be able to get back-up.

 If you and your partner separate, the affair will impact upon your children the rest of their lives.

-Family and friends will also be hurt.
-They have invested in you and wish you well.
-It is painful for them to watch you and other loved ones in a free-fall.
-As well, there may be some very negative realities that will be imposed upon the bystanders.
+As well, there may be some very horrible consequences that will be imposed upon innocent bystanders.
 For example, grandparents may no longer have access to their beloved grandchildren.

-The next time you are tempted to cheat consider all the above before acting.
+The next time you are tempted to cheat, consider all the above before entering the path of infidelity.